(Chickens mi tia hustled up for us to eat during our visit in 1999)

 By now I’m sure you’ve been religiously watching the 7th season of the vastly popular Anthony Bourdain: No Reservations.
 This season [promises to be] filled with lovely landscapes of many countries I’d love to visit and do what I do best: eat and talk (and wear high heels!).

-As the season progresses, The season premiere, set in in Cuba, was no different than his previous episodes for which he’s clutched himself well-deserved Emmys.
+The season premiere, set in in Cuba, was no different than his previous episodes for which he’s clutched himself well-deserved Emmys.
 They’ve all been catchy, engaging and excellently produced.
 Each installment, cleverly shot, leaves you wanting to go and experience the place for yourself.
 If like me (and my dad), you actually want Bourdain’s job!

 It came as no surprise then that he’d finally make it to Havana, of all places.
 The forbidden pearl of the Caribbean.
 From a success POV, it makes TV sense: unbreakable regime, abhorred dictatorship to many, inaccessible island to most and glorious to so many others.
 Those elements translate into high ratings.